MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 ## Creating a bootable USB for Windows Insider ISOs

-If you're having certain issues that prevent you from downloading an ISO to your device or need to quickly set up a new device in the Windows Insider Program, a bootable USB made from a Windows Insider ISO file can help.
+If you're having certain issues that prevent you from downloading an ISO to your device, or you need to quickly set up a new device in the Windows Insider Program, a bootable USB made from a Windows Insider ISO file can help.

 > [!NOTE]
 > There are many third-party software applications that are capable of converting a USB drive into a bootable format.
 We're using [Rufus](https://rufus.akeo.ie/) in this example since it's free and lightweight on system resources.
 You can use any software that can format the USB into a bootable format and convert the ISO into the decompiled installation files.